IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Hoppers [strikeout]N Droppers[strikeout], automate your Terraria!

+-New Amulet: Reservation Amulet, reserve a fraction of your HP to gain a protected regenerating shield!

--New Config options: Hellion sky detail and HUD Y displacement, options to disable Drowning Presence/Snowfrosted outside of boss fights, Option to enable/disable early luminite
+-New Config options: Hellion sky detail and HUD Y displacement, options to disable Drowning Presence/Snowfrosted outside of boss fights, Option to enable/disable early luminite from Near Orbit

 -Limbo has been given a loading screen

 -Added alot of missing debuff icons

--Various Resprites, added many missing sprites, and smaller improvements; many items have been given an equip sprite and enjoy a far better looking Jackpot with glowing coins!
+-Many items have been given an equip sprite, Various Resprites, added many missing sprites, and smaller improvements; enjoy a far better looking Jackpot with glowing coins!

 --Changed:

 -The Calamity Rune and Luminous Gel are created at the Luminous Alter now, check the wiki for all the recipe combos

+-Hellion's 2nd phase will now only start if the player is wearing a Soul of Secrets

 -The Strange Portal has been given a head and can now be manually moved into different houses